 Consumers Continue to Push for Simpler Ingredients

 European consumers were clearly the early driving force behind the move towards “naturalness” and away from artificial ingredients.
-But today, there is a global wave of consumer demand for the removal of any artificial ingredients, with colour at the forefront.
+But today, there is a global wave of consumer demand for the removal of any artificial ingredients, with color at the forefront.
 The reasons sometimes differ by region.

-Consumers in North America, for example, cited “health concerns we haven’t yet discovered” as their primary reason for avoiding synthetic colours.
+Consumers in North America, for example, cited “health concerns we haven’t yet discovered” as their primary reason for avoiding synthetic colors.
 At times, consumers may be relying on popular media figures or research that might not always stand up to strict scientific scrutiny.
 But consumers do have the final say.

 - New interest in titanium dioxide alternatives – Globally, titanium dioxide is facing some criticism, especially in Europe and the United States.
 While TiO2 is not really at the forefront of consumer concerns, we expect brands will explore replacing the pigment.

-- Increased interest in natural colours from the Pet Food industry – The growth in the ‘humanization’ of our pets is leading many consumers to demand the same ingredients for their furry family members.
+- Increased interest in natural colors from the Pet Food industry – The growth in the ‘humanization’ of our pets is leading many consumers to demand the same ingredients for their furry family members.